siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_3_2_organizing_your_upload.md

 You can organize your files by creating folders, upload additional items like images or PDFs, and even download the entire directory to your local computer for offline access.

-Note that changing the folders structre will not affect the view or the function of the entries on **Overview** page.
+Note that changing the folders structre will not affect the view or the function of the entries on **overview** page.

 ## Organizing Your Entries into Folders